kristoffer-dyrkorn/flightsimulator/README.md

 - Geometry and textures have been omtimized.
 Mesh simplification reduces vertex counts, and compressed texture format reduces upload times and GPU memory.
 - Start coordinates can be given both as UTM 33N and lat/lon values.
 A starting direction can also be given.
 See below for examples.
 - Code has been rewritten to use `three.js`.

-[Try it out!](https://kristoffer-dyrkorn.github.io/flightsimulator/) Use arrow keys for control.
-(See below for more info.)

 ## Features